Page layout basics

 - Summary Panel – an overview of the most important data and also contains the case’s primary tabs

-- Activity – the area where most of the activity on the case occurs
+- Activity area – the area where most of the case activity occurs

 - Utility Panel – contains relevant attachments, team info, and other utilities